-When you live at, or visit, a local ski mountain, you have two main choices: skiing or snowboarding.
+To ski or to ride?
+A choice for the ages.
 Adults can make the decision on their own, but what about the kids?
-Do you send the kids to ski school, or snowboard school?
-Some of the experts have some advice.
+Do you send them to ski or snowboard school?
+Experts weigh in.

-Ben Boyd runs the snowboarding program for the Ski & Snowboard Club Vail.
-He hails from Sydney, Australia.
-He is also the father of four-year-old twins.
-"I've had them skiing the first two years.
+Hailing from Sydney, Australia, Ben Boyd has held many positions in snowboard instruction and coaching throughout his career.
+He is also the father of young twins.
+"I had them skiing the first two years.
 It's hard for them to ride sideways on the snowboard as they don't have the balance yet.
 They have a massive big head which tips them over easily."

-Boyd says his son is skateboarding, so now he'll put him on a snowboard and point him down the hill.
+Once his son was skateboarding, he put him on a snowboard and pointed him down the hill.
 "If they're skating or something with balance like gymnastics or ballet, something that helps with their coordination, they can get snowboarding easier because it's a lot of balance."

-While Boyd's kids will more than likely be boarders just because he's one of the top snowboard coaches in the country, he says it's not bad to get them on skis when they're really little.
+Being one of the top snowboard coaches in the country, Boyd's kids will more than likely be boarders; but he says it's not bad to get them on skis when they're really little.
 "It gives them the sensation of sliding and they get used to sliding on the snow.
 Then getting on a snowboard is not as hard because a lot of the concepts are similar."

-Jon Casson runs the snowboard program at the Steamboat Springs Winter Sports Club.
-He says to see what your kids are motivated to do, whether skiing or snowboarding.
+Also heavily credentialed on the subject, Jon Casson is the Coach Development Manager for the United States Ski and Snowboard Association.
+He advises parents to draw out and stick to whichever motivates the kids more between skiing and riding.
 "You're on vacation.
 Let them do what they feel like.
 But understand that with real little kids, they're not going to be ripping down blue runs in one hour.
 Talk to the instructors and see what they will be capable of.
 Set the expectations right at the beginning."

-Casson says, "Depending on a kid's physical development, I would say generally between the ages of six and eight is the best time to start snowboarding."
-He says the younger kids don't really have the fine motor control as easily as they can control skis.
+Casson adds, "Depending on a kid's physical development, I would say generally between the ages of 6 and 8 is the best time to start snowboarding."
+He says the younger kids don't really have the fine motor control and can more easily steer skis.
 "If I get really little kids and they're just riding down the hill, I'll ride in front of them and catch them.
 They're not really learning the proper way to turn.
 But if they're smiling at the end of the day, who really cares if they turned or not?"